 Stay

-The best way to enjoy Americus and the surrounding region is to make basecamp at the historic and dramatically beautiful Windsor Hotel.
+The best way to enjoy Americus and the surrounding region is to make a basecamp at the historic and dramatically beautiful Windsor Hotel.
 This 1892 five-story Victorian masterpiece rises above downtown Americus like a castle, complete with towers containing specialty suites such as the Carter Presidential Suite.
 The recently renovated hotel features 53 guest rooms, a three-tier atrium lobby, marble floors and crystal chandeliers and historic photos of Americus lining the walls.
 Dining experiences range from Southern elegance at Rosemary & Thyme Restaurant to pub fare on the veranda at Floyd’s Pub.
 It’s no wonder this architectural gem attracted the famous, such as President Franklin D. Roosevelt.